 - A very light canvas, or a canvas with less than 250 GSM

 - No protection on the canvas

-- Have a clean wrap with canvas fastened
+- use a clean wrap-around with canvas fastened to a frame

 - 3/4 “